njamesgeorge1223/Bank-and-Election-Analyses-in-Python/PyPoll/analysis/README.md

-This folder contains the text file with the results from the PyPoll analysis.
+This folder contains the PyPoll Challenge's output file.